 On our return we stayed at Lo De Trivi, which was a little cheaper as we opted for dorms – USD 62 for both of us for two nights.
 Again we were happy with the facilities, and the staff were very friendly.
 Both hostels were conveniently located on Avenida San Martin.

 The Patagonia hiking season runs from October to April, through summer.
 We did our three-day trek in early November.
 The temperature was still quite low at this time, and the water of Laguna de los Tres was covered in ice.

 For the best chance of good weather, visit between December and February – although be aware, the hiking trails will be busier then.

 Do you have any experiences to share from El Chaltén?
 Please share in the comments section below.

 Are you taking on the Torres Del Paine W Trek during your time in Patagonia?
 Check out our handy novice’s guide here.
 For more trekking inspiration, take a look at our compilation of Patagonia hiking trips.

 For help with planning your trip to Patagonia, check out our Patagonia itinerary and travel guide.
-Other resources you may find useful include our guides to Patagonia trip costs and getting around by bus.
+Other resources you may find useful include our guides to Patagonia trip costs, the best times to visit and getting around by bus.

 Love it?
 Pin it!